 One of the curious things about hard science is the ‘battle’ with the extremely puzzling nature of Quantum Physics.
 Puzzling, because Quantum Physics is very difficult to understand for the brain.
 Quantum Physics turns things upside down and redirects everything back to YOU, the ‘Observer’.
 And there seems no way around this.
 Quantum Physics is very difficult to put ‘in a box’.
 Schrödinger tried to put his cat in a box.
 But as we know, ‘curiosity’ killed the cat:)

-But the thing that really stupified me was an article called Is the moon there when nobody looks?
-(Reality and the quantum theory) … With my student friends, I was going … W … T … F … man:) This was so ‘not done’.
-I started with university to learn how things worked, trusting every number and theory, and then you get this???
-You can’t even be sure of the freaking Moon?
-Damn, it was such a ‘shock’ for us students that we just laughed it awyay.
+But the thing that really stupefied me was an article called Is the moon there when nobody looks?
+(Reality and the quantum theory) … To me this was ‘not done’.
+Because I started with university to learn how things worked, not to learn that this is impossible.
+You can’t even be sure of the Moon? … Damn, it was such a ‘shock’ for me that I just laughed it away.

-But, you know, give it 20 more years, with Reality helping you to give in a bit, and things start to fall in place, like a puzzle.
+But, you know, it kept being intriguing.
+And give it 20 more years, with Reality helping you to give in a bit, and things start to fall in place, like a puzzle.
 Fun things, not too hard stuff.
 One of those things was ‘luck’.
 I started to think about ‘luck’.
 Now what is ‘luck’ exactly?
 Or another word, ‘coincidence’.
 What is that exactly?

 If you want to get a real hard scientific grip on luck or coincidence you have to have a ‘formula’.
 A theory and a proof.
 A ‘repeatable’ process to proof the theory.
 In order so that we can decide by definition that: